James Marriott: 2025–2026: Don't Tell the Dog and chart success

-Marriott's indie pop single "I Don't Want to Live Like This" charted at number 67 on the UK singles chart in February 2025; he stated in March 2025 that the song was the lead single from Don't Tell the Dog, an album he recorded at Big Jelly Studios in Ramsgate.
-That month, he released from the album a further single, "Toothache", about a childhood dental problem.
-In May 2025, Marriott launched Rodd's with content creator friend WillNE, an iced coffee brand with three flavours.
-The third single – "It's Only Love" – was released the same month, an indie folk track accompanied by a folk horror-inspired music video, followed by "Something's Wrong" and finally Don't Tell the Dog in June 2025.
-The latter took its name from a childhood incident in which the family moved and left their dog behind.
-The album topped the UK Albums Chart.
+In February 2025, Marriott released the indie pop single "I Don't Want to Live Like This".
+The song charted at number 67 on the UK singles chart, and in March 2025, Marriott stated that the song was the lead single from his second album Don't Tell the Dog.
+The album took its name from a childhood incident in which the family moved and left their dog behind.
+The album was Marriott's second recorded at Big Jelly Studios in Ramsgate, after Are We There Yet?.
+That month, he released the album's second and third singles, "Toothache" and "It's Only Love".
+The latter was indie folk track accompanied by a folk horror-inspired music video..
+The fourth and final single, "Something's Wrong", was released later that year, accompanied by a music video that featured Marriott's friend and collaborator WillNE.
+The song entered the UK singles chart update at No. 97.